hlecates/COSC_112_Project_2/README.md

-# Space Invaders - Java Implementation
+# Pong Game - Java Implementation

-This is a simple Java implementation of the classic arcade game **Space Invaders**.
-The game features a spaceship that can move left and right, fire projectiles, and battle waves of alien invaders.
-The objective is to defeat all the aliens while avoiding being hit by their projectiles.
+This project is a simple implementation of the classic Pong game in Java.
+The game features two paddles and a ball, with the goal of bouncing the ball back and forth between the paddles.
+Players score when the opponent fails to return the ball.